 Matt Crozier and Crispin Butteriss, from Bang the Table, outline key mechanisms for managing the risks of online engagement, but point out that the bigger risk is faced by those who don’t engage.

 Mark Elliot, Darren Sharp and Matt Cooperrider from Collabforge draw on their experience with successful collaborative policy development projects to provide guidelines for effective community engagement in the policy process.

-Lee Bryant and James Dellow, of Europe’s leading social technology consultancy, Headshift, propose the application of some 21st century solutions to Australia’s problems: use government spending to seed innovation; harness… more
+Lee Bryant and James Dellow, of Europe’s leading social technology consultancy, Headshift, propose the application of some 21st century solutions to Australia’s problems: use government spending to seed innovation; harness people power for rapid, iterative improvements to policies and services;… more

 In 2004, the South Australian state government introduced a whole-of-state Strategic Plan for South Australia, with data transparency at its heart.
-Amy King looks at the successes achieved in South Australia as a model that… more
+Amy King looks at the successes achieved in South Australia as a model that can be followed by the… more